 To make a monetary donation, you can mail a check made payable to Coats for Kids - Cleveland to:

-THANK YOU to everyone who supported Coats for Kids by purchasing tickets for the 2012 Coats for Kids Car Raffle.
-We are grateful for your generosity.
+A HUGE THANK YOU to everyone who supported Coats for Kids by purchasing raffle tickets this year.
+We are very, very appreciative.

 Congratulations to our three winners: